microsoft/language-server-protocol/_specifications/lsp/3.18/language/inlineValue.md

 	range: Range;

 	/**
-	 * If specified the name of the variable to look up.
+	 * If specified, the name of the variable to look up.
 	 */
 	variableName?: string;